The Spheroidal Bulge of the Milky Way: Chemodynamically Distinct from the Inner-Thick Disc and Bar: Stellar populations in the Galactic Bulge

 \subsubsection{The $X_4$ retrograde orbital family.}

-The $X_4$ family consists of short-axis (z) tube orbits parented by 1:1 periodic orbits in the x–y plane—similar to the $X_1$ family—but they are retrograde around the z-axis in the bar's rotating frame and have their main axis perpendicular to the main axis of the bar \citep{Contopoulos2013, Valluri2016}.
+The $X_4$ family consists of short-axis (z) tube orbits parented by 1:1 periodic orbits in the x–y plane—similar to the $X_1$ family.
+However, they are retrograde around the z-axis in the bar's rotating frame and have their main axis perpendicular to the main axis of the bar \citep{Contopoulos2013, Valluri2016}.
 The $X_4$ family does not support the bar.
-Studies with N-body models of barred galaxies predict a small number of $X_4$ orbits ($\sim1.5\%$) while their prograde counterparts, the $X_2$ orbits, are expected to be absent \citep[e.g.,][]{Voglis2007, Valluri2016}.
-Additionally, the $X_4$ orbits are expected to be elongated along the y-axis of the bar at smaller apocenters and get rounder outwards \citep{Sellwood1993}.
+Studies with N-body models of barred galaxies predict a low number of $X_4$ orbits ($\sim1.5\%$), while their prograde counterparts, the $X_2$ orbits, are expected to be absent \citep[e.g.][]{Voglis2007, Valluri2016}.
+Additionally, the $X_4$ orbits are expected to be elongated along the y-axis of the bar at smaller apocentres and get rounder outwards \citep{Sellwood1993}.

-In Fig. \ref{fig:fmap_x4}, panel I, we present the cartesian frequency map for our \textit{bulge sample} stars\footnote{There is a difference in the distribution of $\overline{L_{\mathrm{zni}}}$ for RVS and RPM samples -- this difference arises from the fact that RPM sample -- in the NIR - has a higher fraction of orbital families ($1.5<f_{z}/f_{x}<2.2$) supporting inner bar structure -- i.e. the $X$-shape orbits.
+In Fig. \ref{fig:fmap_x4}, panel I, we present the Cartesian frequency map for our bulge sample stars\footnote{There is a difference in the distribution of $\overline{L_{\mathrm{zni}}}$ for RVS and RPM samples.
+This difference arises from the fact that the RPM sample is in the NIR - has a higher fraction of orbital families ($1.5<f_{z}/f_{x}<2.2$) supporting inner bar structure -- i.e. the $X$-shape orbits.
 The RVS sample, on the other hand, has a higher fraction of orbital families contributing to the outer bar component.
-This is also reflected in the mean distribution of $V_{\phi}$ of stars in bar-shape orbits for the two samples -- i.e. a larger mean $V_{\phi}$ for RVS compared to that of the RPM sample.}.
+This is also reflected in the mean distribution of $V_{\phi}$ of stars in bar-shaped orbits for the two samples -- i.e. a larger mean $V_{\phi}$ for RVS compared to that of the RPM sample.}.
 The blue points represent the bar-supporting stars identified and discussed in the previous section.
-Along the diagonal line, and at the upper right corner, the red points represent the $X_4$ orbits in our \textit{bulge sample}.
-Despite a small fraction, these orbits are easily identified in the frequency maps \citep[see][]{Valluri2016}.
-The identified 287 stars constitute $\sim3\%$ of the \textit{bulge sample} and $\sim1.5\%$ of the full \textit{inner-galaxy sample} - this fraction is consistent with the estimation from the N-body models \citep[e.g.][]{Valluri2016}.
+Along the diagonal line, and at the upper right corner, the red points represent the $X_4$ orbits in our bulge sample.
+Despite a low fraction, these orbits are easily identified in the frequency maps \citep[see][]{Valluri2016}.
+The identified 287 stars constitute $\sim3\%$ of the bulge sample and $\sim1.5\%$ of the full inner-galaxy sample.
+This fraction is consistent with the estimation from the N-body models \citep[e.g.][]{Valluri2016}.